Maintenance charges in public housing

 - natural disaster

 Repairing damage to your home caused by fair wear and tear - eg leaking taps, cracked tiles, rusted flyscreens, worn floor coverings, faulty power points or light switches, won't be charged to you.
-Fair wear and tear is usually caused by the age of the property and its reasonable use.
+Fair wear and tear are usually caused by the age of the property and its reasonable use.

 You will be charged for repairs that are: